 Focus strategies usually do not exist on their own, it is still essential to decide whether you will pursue Cost Leadership or Differentiation.
 Companies that use Focus strategies concentrate on particular niche markets and, by understanding the dynamics of that market and the unique needs of customers within it, develop uniquely low-cost or well-specified products for the market.
 The key to achieving Focus is to ensure that you are adding something extra as a result of serving only that market niche.

 Although this model still has an important presence in Business and Marketing to this day, it is rather simplified.
 Nowadays, companies can build different competitive advantages based on factors that are not necessarily the mainstream.
-Let’s have a look at those:
+Let’s explore modern examples of competitive advantages across industries:

 1. Technology